Projectile Aerodynamics models the aerodynamic forces acting on projectiles without compromising their ability to hit targets.

 Note

-AeroSolver: Pure C# class that do the computation.
+AeroSolver: Pure C# class that does the computation.

-Below, the items marked with a starβ° are the most important.
+Below, the items marked with "get/set" are the properties, the items marked with a star✰ are the most important.

 xxxxxxxxxxpublic Vector3 Acceleration { get; }Computed continuous acceleration that is used to conduct projectile aerodynamics.